Higher-Stark/JOS/lab1/notes.md

 #### Exercise 13

-Test_backtrace push 32 bytes onto the stack each time.
-The 32 bytes are return address, saved $ebp and arguments(such as 0xf01009a4 is pointed to putch).
+`test_backtrace` push 32 bytes onto the stack each time.
+The 32 bytes are return address, saved $ebp, arguments and some temporary variables.

 #### Exercise 15

-Dissambling obj/kern/kernel, the .stab contains debug info for the entire executable file.
+Dissambling obj/kern/kernel, the `.stab` contains debug info for the entire executable file.
 The general of the stab is a list of 'file', whose first line indicates the file type and the index in str table, variables and statements following the first line.

 As these 'files' are arranged by the lowest instruction address, to find a line where it is, just search this sorted array by instruction address.
 First by file, set `n_type` to `N_SO`.
 Second by function, set `n_type` to `N_FUN`.
 Third by instruction address, set `n_type` to `SLINE`.
 If not found, then the instruction is probably from a function which is inlined.
 Thus find previous  with `n_type` equals `N_SOL`.